Maciej-Sitny/Maciej-Sitny/README.md

 # 👋 Hi there!

 I’m a 3rd-year Computer Science student at AGH University of Krakow.
-On this account, you can follow my entire programming journey - from my very first projects to more advanced ones from my studies and personal work.
-I combine my studies with hands-on experience in tech and data:
+Alongside my studies, I work as a backend developer, and this account showcases the projects I build while growing my skills and experimenting with new technologies.

+🔍 Junior Backend Developer at **FanServ** — working mainly with **Django** and **PostgreSQL**

 🎓 CS student at AGH University of Krakow

 🖥️ Lead IT Coordinator for the 28th Engineering Job Fair (BEST AGH Kraków)

-🔍 Junior Backend Developer at **FanServ** — working mainly with **Django** and **PostgreSQL**

 📫 How to reach me: maciejsitny@gmail.com